kah-ve/codesignal/CodingTasks/README.md

-Problems from Interview Practice section of CodeSignal
+Problems from Interview Practice section of CodeSignal.